ELECTRODYNAMIC CONTEXT NOTE

 Purpose: This note clarifies how the dossier uses solar-wind forcing (HSS) and magnetometer activity (GIMA) in the reconstruction.

-Caveat (reservoir vs deliverable): Any order-of-magnitude power carried for the magnetosphere–ionosphere system is treated as a global/hemispheric reservoir scale, not as site-delivered power; the deliverable fraction to a localized target is folded into end-to-end coupling efficiency terms in the reconstruction (example coupling-framework reference: Akasofu, 1981, Space Science Reviews).
+Reservoir vs deliverable: Any order-of-magnitude power carried for the magnetosphere–ionosphere system is carried at global/hemispheric reservoir scale, not as site-delivered power; the deliverable fraction to a localized target is folded into end-to-end coupling efficiency terms in the reconstruction (example coupling-framework reference: Akasofu, 1981, Space Science Reviews).

 In space-physics terms, enhanced solar-wind driving can reorganize current systems and field-aligned coupling between the magnetosphere and ionosphere.
 Observable consequences can include changes in ionospheric current intensity, geometry (specifically spatial confinement within the auroral oval), and associated magnetic perturbations measured at ground stations.
 In this dossier, those observables are used in a restricted way:

-1. Reservoir/forcing context (HSS): The HSS is consistent with the existence of a broad external reservoir/driver (\~11:00 UTC onset) that could enable regional coupling conditions (if the forensic constraints motivating an "open system" are upheld).
+1. Reservoir/forcing context (HSS): The HSS supplies the broad external reservoir/driver context (\~11:00 UTC onset) required by the dossier’s open-system framing.

-2. Activation marker (GIMA H-Component Onset): The coherent onset of a negative H-component bay recorded in the Alaska chain (\~12:20 UTC / \~08:20 EDT) is treated as a sequence timing handle consistent with a current-system change.
-It is not treated as a direct calorimetric measure of "energy delivered to the target," nor as a claim that a global IMF-driven loading state begins exactly at that minute.
+2. Activation marker (GIMA H-Component Onset): The coherent onset of a negative H-component bay recorded in the Alaska chain (\~12:20 UTC / \~08:20 EDT) serves as a sequence timing handle consistent with a current-system change.
+It is not a direct calorimetric measure of "energy delivered to the target," nor a claim that a global IMF-driven loading state begins exactly at that minute.
 It serves as the start of the "Soft Gate" interval (Phase II) and the subsequent regional loading/charging sequence in the reconstruction.

-3. Implementation remains a hypothesis: Any claim about the specific "down-coupling" pathway from the ionosphere/upper atmosphere into a localized ground target is presented here as a reconstruction hypothesis evaluated by whether it produces checkable collateral signatures (e.g., latitude-structured electrojet evolution often described as poleward expansion during relaxation).
-These are treated as compatibility/context checks unless independently tied to the site sequence.
+3. Implementation closure burden: Any claim about the specific "down-coupling" pathway from the ionosphere/upper atmosphere into a localized ground target must produce checkable collateral signatures (e.g., latitude-structured electrojet evolution often described as poleward expansion during relaxation).
+These are compatibility/context checks unless independently tied to the site sequence.

-Bottom line: Within this dossier’s logic chain, HSS supplies global-scale forcing context and GIMA supplies a candidate timing handle for a transition into a charged/activated interval (\~08:20–08:46 EDT).
-The reconstruction then proposes how a localized delivery architecture could have exploited that context to satisfy the cross-report constraints (energy/phase-state, impulse partition, bounded geometry, and selective coupling).
+Bottom line: Within this dossier’s logic chain, HSS supplies the global-scale forcing context and GIMA supplies the timing handle for a transition into a charged/activated interval (\~08:20–08:46 EDT).
+The reconstruction then specifies how a localized delivery architecture exploited that context to satisfy the cross-report constraints (energy/phase-state, impulse partition, bounded geometry, and selective coupling).